Heather E. Schwartz Studio

 Licensed children’s IP: nonfiction, fiction, and educational content

-· Tools to manage the physical symptoms of anxiety
+• Managing the physical symptoms of anxiety

-· Mindset shifts that reduce fear
+• Mindset shifts that reduce fear and increase resilience

-· Practical preparation techniques that increase confidence
+• Practical preparation techniques that build confidence

 Credit: Courtney Bernado